 Interestingly, he was not the only man in that boat.
 Fielding Yost was famous for only playing the best possible players – all the time.
 Unfortunately, as the Ann Arbor Observer article points out, Mr. Yost, the son of a Confederate soldier, may have had some issues with African-Americans.

 I would think that if Lawson, was indeed good enough, he may have played for Yost.
 Mr. Yost was all about winning, but it is only speculation on my part.
 If you look at the numbers, the 1923 Michigan Football Roster team had one hundred and forty-five names (145) on it.
 Thirty-one (31) of those men had a number assigned to their name which meant that they probably dressed for games.
 Of the thirty-one “players” only twenty (20) earned a letter from Fielding Yost for the 1923 season.
 Like I have said before, it was an accomplishment just to earn a letter for Mr. Yost.
 It probably would have been a super-human achievement for Belford Lawson to earn a Michigan letter from Yost, but I certainly give the man great credit for trying!

 Here is a summary of the firsts that connect Belford Lawson and Michigan Football:

 Interestingly, the most important “firsts” for Belford Lawson occurred off the field and after he left Michigan.

-Today, let us honor the memory of Belford V. Lawson, Jr. and celebrate his accomplishments.
-Thank you, Mr. Lawson for your achievements at Michigan and in a lifetime of civil rights activism.
-May you always rest in peace.
+Today, and this month, is a great time to honor the memory of Belford V. Lawson, Jr. and celebrate his life.
+Thanks to Mr. Lawson for his achievements at Michigan and in a lifetime of civil rights activism.
+May Belford Lawson always rest in peace.
 Go Blue!